Pop quiz, hotshot.

 Facebook stories can show off your brand and keep your audience engaged by being funny, posing questions, and posting entertaining things.

-Stories should have a more casual feel than a Facebook post – it’s another way to show your brand personality.
+Stories should have a more casual feel than a Facebook post and it’s a great Facebook marketing strategy to show your brand personality.

 A few things about stories: